Community & Service Learning

 In addition to their service by grade level, Middle School students participate in school-wide service projects, such as the Thanksgiving food drive and the faculty-student charity basketball game.
 Some also choose to take part in student-led service clubs.

 At the Upper School, students are involved in myriad community service projects.
-From volunteering at the A Lot to Grow Garden, playing with autistic high school students and tutoring elementary students to organizing benefit concerts, assisting at the food bank and donating to various causes, students assume responsibility for initiating, supporting and furthering community service.
+From playing with autistic high school students and tutoring elementary students to organizing benefit concerts, assisting at the food bank and donating to various causes, students assume responsibility for initiating, supporting and furthering community service.
 Students can also join —and run—an after-school Community Service Initiative (CSI) that is meaningful to them.
-CSI activities range from working on Habitat for Humanity building projects to painting cancer patient’s nails to visiting nursing homes.
-In addition, service trips to Montana and Guatemala allow interested students to volunteer their time and skills.
+CSI activities range from working on Habitat for Humanity building projects to serving at Toni's Kitchen to cleaning up New Jersey beaches.
+In addition, service trips such as those to Montana and Guatemala allow interested students to volunteer their time and skills.

-During a fall service day, students in grade 9 work at a food bank, while those in grade 10 assist various local nonprofits.
+During a fall service day, students in grade 9 and 10 assist various local nonprofits.
 Additionally, students in grades 11 and 12 participate in a formal community service program; they are required to complete and log a minimum of 10 hours of service to nonprofit organizations annually.

 MKA’s voluntary service program recognizes student achievements above and beyond required service hours.
 Students who successfully complete more than 100 hours of service are nominated for a Presidential Volunteer Service Award.